Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Introduction

 The results of this paper improve on the previously known results about the two problems: \np-hardness results are strengthened to \apx-hardness results, approximation algorithms for the two problems are proposed, and the heuristic algorithm for the MCRS problem given by Hujdurovi\'c et al.~from~\cite{tcbb16} is improved.
 The key tools leading to most of these results are the newly proposed branching formulations and the new min-max theorem strengthening Dilworth's theorem.
+The min-max theorem has a constructive algorithmic proof, leading to a polynomial-time algorithm to compute a chain partition of a given partially ordered set equipped with a monotone weight function such that the of sum of the maximum weights in the chains is minimized.
+This result contrasts with known results in the literature implying that two natural variants of the problem are \np-hard: (i) the variant in which the chains used in the partition have to be of bounded size~\cite{MR1380086,MR2386521}, and (ii) the variant in which the weight function is not necessarily monotone, which corresponds to a variant of the graph coloring problem known as Weighted Coloring (see, e.g.,~\cite{MR1439871,MR2195353,MR2499496,MR3286675}), in the class of cocomparability graphs.
+We refer to the remarks following Corollary~\ref{cor:min-price-chain-partition-algorithm} in Section~\ref{sec:min-max} for more details.
+See also Figure~\ref{fig:problems} in Section~\ref{sec:conclusion}, where we summarize the relations between the problems introduced in this paper and several problems studied in the literature, along with the corresponding complexity results.

 {\bf Structure of the paper.} The branching formulations of the two problems are given in Section~\ref{sec:formulation}.
 A strengthening of Dilworth's theorem and its connection to the MCRS problem is discussed in Section~\ref{sec:Dilworth}. \apx-hardness proofs and approximation algorithms are presented in Section~\ref{sec:approx}.
+We conclude the paper with a summary and some questions for future research in Section~\ref{sec:conclusion}.

-{\bf A remark on notation.} A {\em binary matrix} $M\in \{0,1\}^{m\times n}$ is a matrix having $m$ rows and $n$ columns, and all entries $0$ or $1$.
+{\bf Remark on notation.} A {\em binary matrix} $M\in \{0,1\}^{m\times n}$ is a matrix having $m$ rows and $n$ columns, and all entries $0$ or $1$.
 Each row of such a matrix is a vector in $\{0,1\}^n$; each column is a vector in $\{0,1\}^m$.
 We will usually denote by $R_M = \{r_1,\ldots, r_m\}$ and $C_M = \{c_1,\ldots, c_n\}$ the (multi)sets of rows and columns of $M$, respectively.
 The entry of $M$ at row $r_i$ and column $c_j$ will be denoted by $M_{i,j}$ or $M_{r_i,j}$ when appropriate.
 For brevity, we will often write ``the number of distinct rows (resp., columns) of $M$'' to mean ``the maximum number of pairwise distinct rows (resp., columns) of $M$''.
 Two rows (resp., columns) are considered distinct if they differ as binary vectors.
 All binary matrices in this paper will be assumed to contain no row whose all entries are~$0$.

 In our proofs and constructions we will often simplify the binary matrix $M$ under consideration by working instead with the matrix denoted by $\rd(M)$, obtained by taking from $M$ exactly one copy from each set of identical columns.